arttuka/luma/README.md

 git submodule update
 ```

-Start a REPL, then run `(user/start!)` to run Figwheel and web server with automatic reload of all resources.
+Start a REPL, then run `(user/start!)` to run shadow-cljs and web server with automatic reload of all resources.
 The server runs at http://localhost:8080

 ### Run Clojure tests: